 I teach the 8-week Mindful Self-Compassion course from the Center for Mindful Self-Compassion (University of San Diego), as designed by Drs.
 Kristin Neff and Chris Germer.
 This course is the first pre-requisite to becoming a Certified Teacher of MSC.

-I lead workshops and intensives in mindfulness and self compassion for schools, educators, caregivers, and other persons who may be interested in these practices…proven to have powerful impacts upon mental focus, health, and wellbeing.
+I also lead workshops and run in-person and digital intensives in mindfulness and self compassion for schools, educators, caregivers, and others interested in these proven wellness practices.

-Don’t hesitate to get in touch and ask me more about this: @lloveridge
+Don’t hesitate to get in touch and ask me more about this via Twitter: @lloveridge